artic-network/amplicon-nf/README.md

    --storedir <STOREDIR>
 ```

+The pipeline is configured with a set of default parameters which should suit most use cases but a full list of available configurable parameters is available in [docs/parameters.md](https://github.com/artic-network/amplicon-nf/blob/main/docs/parameters.md).

 > [!WARNING]
 > Please provide pipeline parameters via the CLI or Nextflow `-params-file` option.
 Custom config files including those provided by the `-c` Nextflow option can be used to provide any configuration _**except for parameters**_; see [docs](https://nf-co.re/docs/usage/getting_started/configuration#custom-configuration-files).